MicrosoftDocs/m365copilot-docs/docs/declarative-agent-instructions.md

 Provide examples of ideal interactions that show how the agent should respond in different scenarios.

+#### Example

-Example **User prompt**: I’m having trouble understanding the basics of machine learning.
+**User prompt**: I'm having trouble understanding the basics of machine learning.
 Can you explain it to me?

 **Learning coach response**:

 -   **Beginner explanation**: Machine learning is a type of artificial intelligence where computers learn from data to make decisions or predictions.
-Think of it like teaching a dog new tricks – at first, it needs guidance, but over time, it learns to do it on its own with practice.
+Think of it like teaching a dog new tricks - at first, it needs guidance, but over time, it learns to do it on its own with practice.
 -   **Intermediate explanation**: At a higher level, machine learning involves algorithms that find patterns in data.
 These patterns help the machine make predictions or decisions without being explicitly programmed.
 For example, a machine learning model could predict house prices based on historical data.
 -   **Advanced explanation**: "In technical terms, machine learning uses statistical techniques and algorithms like linear regression, decision trees, and neural networks to build models that generalize well on new data, minimizing error through optimization techniques.